Browse the homes for sale on one of the big property portals and you’re seeing one of the great divides in British property in all its glory.

 A leasehold property means the property sits on land owned by a separate freeholder.
 A common example of a leasehold property is a flat within a shared apartment block.

-The leasehold homeowner is required to pay an annual ground rent charge to ensure the property remains theirs.
+The leasehold homeowner is required to pay ground rent to ensure the property remains theirs.
 When the lease expires, ownership of the property goes back to the freeholder.
+When a lease hits 90 years, it’s worth looking to get it renewed.

 A leasehold property can be sold without the freeholder’s permission, but to change the terms and conditions of the lease, or to extend it, requires their agreement, usually at a price.
 If you own a leasehold property, you can buy the freehold, perhaps with your neighbours.

-Meanwhile, a freehold property is one in which both the property and the land are owned outright, without a time limit.
+Meanwhile, a freehold property is one in which both the property and the land are owned outright, with no time limit.

 If you buy a freehold property with a mortgage, the lender keeps this deed until you’ve paid off your loan.